 Usually served on an oblong dish to accommodate the large portions, this dish includes a mound of rice, along with beans, some kind of protein (chicken, fish, fried cheese or beef chips smothered in salsa are the most common), a picadillo (literally “little diced” veggie dish), and a salad.
 A fresh-squeezed or blended fruit drink on the side completes this dish.

 In just a decade, the average cost of a casado has increased considerably demonstrating what an expensive country Costa Rica is becoming, but it is still the most common dish in Costa Rica.

 Festivals in San Jose, Costa Rica

-Being a mostly catholic country, Costa Rica’s event calendar is full with Christian festivals year round such as the Holy Week in April.
-Tourists can expect to see many business closed down during this period of time.
-A unique time to visit San Jose is right after Christmas where the city host an elaborate two day carnival for families.
+Being a mostly Catholic country, Costa Rica’s event calendar is full of Christian festivals year round such as the Holy Week in April.
+Tourists can expect to see many businesses closed down during this period of time.
+A unique time to visit San Jose is right after Christmas where the city hosts an elaborate two-day carnival for families.

 Considering a Trip to San Jose?

 While the pre-designed Costa Rica Escapes itineraries do not include specific stops in San Jose, these are easily and often added as parts of a custom itinerary for clients with a special interest in visiting San Jose.

 There are some select hotel properties and bed and breakfasts in the city that offer a great base to explore the capital.
 If you have a day or two to explore San Jose, we suggest taking a city tour with one of our local, bilingual guides.
 Along with the historical facts, he/she will be able to give you a local’s perspective and insiders look to the most populated city in the entire country.